xixels-protocol/document/protocol/message.md

       // Refer to PrimaryType
       Login: [
         { name: 'Message', type: 'string' },
-        { name: 'Challenge', type: 'string' },
+        { name: 'Nonce', type: 'Int' },
       ],
     },

-    message: ${RECEIVED_JSON_OBJECT}
+    message: ${JSON_OBJECT_TO_SIGN}
 }

 ```

-4. The Client encapsulates signature in a [ClientEthAuthMessage](#5333-ethereumauthrequestmessage), and sends the message back to the Gateway.
+4. The Client encapsulates signature in the [EthereumSingerMessage](#53212-ethereumsingermessage), and sends the message to the Gateway.

 5. The Gateway validates the signature.
 If the signature is valid, the authenication succeeds.
 Otherwise, the authenticatoin fails.

+6. If the authenticatoin is successful, the nonce of the signer is increased by 1.

 ### 5.4.4 Client Message Forward